-The Topo Athletic Runventure 2 is more of a traditional barefoot running shoe compared to the Topo Athletic ST-2.
+The Topo Athletic Runventure 2 is more of a traditional barefoot running shoe than the Topo Athletic ST-2.
 It’s made for the toughest of trail runs, designed to protect your shoe from the elements and from rocky terrain.

-Featuring a zero-drop insole is thin yet cushioned to give you a little, but not too much support while you run.
+Featuring a zero-drop insole, the Runventure is thin yet cushioned, to give you a little – but not too much – support while you run.
 A flexible rock plate lines the bottom of the sole to protect your foot from sharp rocks and rough terrain.

-The outsole of the shoe also helps protect against the elements with unparalleled traction.
-With the Topo Athletic Runventure 2, you’ll be flying through mud and rain with no fear of slipping.
+The outsole of the shoe also delivers unparalleled traction.
+With the Runventure 2, you’ll be flying through mud and rain with no fear of slipping.
 The shoe is also compatible with a gaiter attachment for extra protection from mud and snow.

 For anyone who loves backwoods trails and running in all elements, this shoe will give you the best barefoot running experience while preventing bruises and falls.